p-costa/convert-precision/README.md

 ### Convert Precision

-This Fortran program converts large binary files in parallel from/to single to/from double precision, using MPI-I/O. The code assumes that the each file contains *only* single- or double-precision floating-point.
+This Fortran program converts large binary files in parallel from/to single to/from double precision, using MPI-I/O. The code assumes that the each file contains *only* single- or double-precision floating-point numbers.

 ### Usage